 Lawyer, Consultant & Politician: Expert in Overseas Education & Immigration Matters, Traveller & Blog writer

-Puffing Billy’s steam rail is one of those things of past that are worth being preserved forever.
+Puffing Billy’s steam rail is one of those things of the past that are worth being preserved forever.
 I visited this dreamland during my visit to Melbourne in June 2010.
-As I feel on every travel, you see beautiful things; it was really a wonderful and memorable experience to see rail, which is preserved in its original look.
+As I feel on every travel, you see beautiful things; it was really a wonderful and memorable experience to see the rail preserved in its original look.

-It is railway track of 24 km running through dense and beautiful forest.
-Volunteers of Puffing Billy Preservation Society are putting their efforts to ensure the continued preservation and operation of the historic narrow gauge steam railway between Belgrave and Gembrook.
+It is a railway track of 24 km running through dense and beautiful forest.
+Volunteers of Puffing Billy Preservation Society are putting their efforts to ensure the continued preservation and operation of the historic narrow-gauge steam railway between Belgrave and Gembrook.

 Built in 1900, Puffing Billy is Australia's oldest steam railway.
 On the 18th December 1900, this narrow-gauge railway was opened to serve the farmers in the area to transport their goods to the markets in Melbourne.

-Belgrave, the gateway to Dandenong Ranges is situated 35 km east of Melbourne.
-You can plan your way to reach there.
-If you are not going by your own car there is second option to use public transport.
+Belgrave, the gateway to Dandenong Ranges, is situated 35 km east of Melbourne.
+You can plan your way to get there.
+If you are not going in your own car, there is a second option to use public transport.
 Metro train service is available from Melbourne city to Belgrave via Ringwood.
 Belgrave is the primary starting point of this railway.
-It would take approx. one hour to reach there.
-When I visited this place first time, I used public transport which is quite easy and cost effective as well.
-After reaching Belgrave station, you have to take a small walk for puffing billy station.
+It would take approx. one hour to get there.
+When I visited this place the first time, I used public transport, which is quite easy and cost-effective.
+After reaching Belgrave station, you have to take a short walk to puffing billy station.

-Open-sided carriages add more fascination to travel experience as you feel more close to forest and nature.
-The whole track passes though many curves, where you can easily get train’s view captured in you cameras.
-You can’t ever forget the thrilling sensation when you pass over iconic wooden bridge.
-In train there are also a number of enclosed carriages, both saloon and compartment cars.
+Open-sided carriages add more fascination to the travel experience as you feel closer to the forest and nature.
+The whole track passes through many curves, where you can easily get the train’s view captured in your cameras.
+You can’t ever forget the thrilling sensation when you pass over an iconic wooden bridge.
+On the train, there are also several enclosed carriages, both saloon and compartment cars.

-Menzies Creek, Clematis, Emerald, Nobelius, Lakeside, Wright, Cockatoo, Fielder are main railway stations between Belgrave and Gembrook.
+Menzies Creek, Clematis, Emerald, Nobelius, Lakeside, Wright, Cockatoo, Fielder are the main railway stations between Belgrave and Gembrook.
 Near Menzies Creek station, there is a narrow-gauge railway museum.
-Emerald is a good place to stop off and eat and Lakeside a good place to have a walk.
-Emrald is also destination as well departure point of many trains of Puffing Billy.
+Emerald is a good place to stop off and eat and Lakeside to have a walk.
+Emerald is also the destination as well departure point of many trains of Puffing Billy.

 ..stop to relax at Lakeside

-At Lakeside, there are a lot of café’s refreshing points, lawns, supervised swimming pools, playgrounds, barbecues and other picnic facilities, so passengers can alight here for few pleasant hours and enjoy bushwalking, swimming or just relaxing in peaceful surroundings.
+At Lakeside, there are many café’s refreshing points, lawns, supervised swimming pools, playgrounds, barbecues, and other picnic facilities, so passengers can alight here for few pleasant hours and enjoy bushwalking, swimming, or just relaxing in peaceful surroundings.
 This station is 13.2 Kms from Belgrave.

-Operations and administration centre, main refreshment room (also selling souvenirs) and ticket purchasing are located at Belgrave station.
+Operations and administration centre, main refreshment room (also selling souvenirs), and ticket purchasing is located at Belgrave station.

 Most trains start from Belgrave and travel to Lakeside and returns.
-Except Christmas Day the railway operates every day of the year.
+Except for Christmas Day, the railway operates every day of the year.
 One service each day has the option of first-class carriages and lunch.

 This railway track was blocked in 1953 after a heavy landslide but again reopened in 1962 till Menzies Creek and in 1988 till Gembrook Station.

-Before you plan your trip, there are few important things that you need to take care.
+Before you plan your trip, there are few important things that you need to take care of.
 You must know the timetable of daily trains that starts from Belgrave.
 There were four trains daily when I last visited.
 You must check it while planning to go there.
-Trains have tickets that you also need to book well in time to avoid any issue later
+Trains have tickets that you also need to book well in time to avoid any issues later.

-Travelling on Puffing Billy train is like recapturing the romance and charm of the bygone days of steam engine era.
-Puffing Billy steam rail takes you through dense and beautiful forest of Dandenong hill ranges and you feel like moving in some dreamland.
+Travelling on the Puffing Billy train is like recapturing the romance and charm of the bygone days of the steam engine era.
+Puffing Billy steam rail takes you through the dense and beautiful forest of Dandenong hill ranges, and you feel like moving in some dreamland.
 It’s really worth visiting again and again.

-I will end my article saying that traveling always help us to understand the meaning of life and become better people, keep traveling and keep exploring.
+I will end my article by saying that travelling always helps us understand the meaning of life, become better people, keep travelling, and keep exploring.